Once-In-A-Year Chance To Visit These Victorian Ice Wells In King's Cross

 A once-in-a-year opportunity to descend into these King's Cross ice wells.

-Before the days of electric refrigeration, fresh-cut ice was vital in everything from making ice creams, to relieving inflammation; mammoth blocks of the stuff were transported by ship from Norway, then onward by horse-drawn canal barge — in this case to King's Cross. ("Wouldn't it melt?" is the obvious question, the answer being: only quarter of it.)
+Before the days of electric refrigeration, fresh-cut ice was vital in everything from making ice cream, to relieving inflammation.
+Mammoth blocks of the stuff were transported by ship from Norway, then onward by horse-drawn canal barge — in this case to King's Cross.
+(Wouldn't it melt? is the obvious question, the answer being: only a quarter of it.)

 Black and white photos of men cutting into ice with saws